FROM GED TO PHD

 Wages and salaries earned by forest industry employees

 Ranked as critically dependent on the forest industry

 Supporting Workforce Readiness by Expanding Technical College Programs

 U.S. consumers owe a collective $1.6 trillion in outstanding student debt, and an estimated 40% of college graduates are underemployed, working in a career that is misaligned to their skillset.
 We have an opportunity to expand forestry related workforce readiness training programs through the Georgia Technical College System to develop increased access to forestry careers.

 Focusing on Obstacles to Recruitment, Growth & Retention

-The Georgia Forestry Foundation seeks to conduct a labor study for the forestry sector in the state of Georgia.
+The Georgia Forestry Foundation will soon receive results from a labor study for the forestry sector of Georgia conducted at The Carl Vinson Institute of Government at the University of Georgia.
 The study intends to help the industry gain a better understanding of:

 - The labor needs of the sector